 But outside of budget, there are other things to consider before picking a resolution.

 Gamers should think of the graphics card prowess they’ll need to push frames at anything over 1080p.
-Taking advantage of a 4K gaming monitor at a speedy refresh rate of 144 Hz will require a more powerful graphics card than running a game at 60 frames per second (fps) at 1080p, for example.
+Taking advantage of a 4K gaming display (check our our Best 4K Gaming Monitors list for recommendations) at a speedy refresh rate of 144 Hz will require a more powerful graphics card than running a game at 60 frames per second (fps) at 1080p, for example.

 You should also consider how close you’ll be sitting to your HDR monitor and how good your eyesight is.
 If you plan on sitting pretty close to your monitor and want one that’s 27 inches or larger, you may want to go up to 4K.
 If you go smaller than 27 inches, the visible benefit of going up to 4K becomes more debatable.